elba7r/system/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 ### Other Account Types

-In Revalue, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like Bank Account or a Tax Account and has no effect on the Chart itself.
+In ERPNext, you can also specify more information when you create a new Account, this is there to help you select that particular account in a scenario like Bank Account or a Tax Account and has no effect on the Chart itself.